Zahoor Hussain Qureshi

-Zahoor Hussain Qureshi is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 till January 2023 from the NA-152 constituency of Tehsil Mian Channu & Khanewal district.
+Zahoor Hussain Qureshi is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 till January 2023 from the NA-152 constituency of Tehsil Mian Channu and Khanewal district.
 He was also made Parliamentary Secretary for Ministry of Power.

 Political career

 He contested the 2013 Pakistani general election from NA-158 Khanewal-III as a candidate of Pakistan Tehreek-e-Insaf (PTI), but was unsuccessful.
 He received 71,807 votes and was defeated by Aslam Bodla, a candidate of Pakistan Muslim League (N) (PML(N)).

 He was elected to the National Assembly of Pakistan from Constituency NA-152 (Khanewal-III) as a candidate of PTI in the 2018 Pakistani general election.
 He received 109,257 votes and defeated Aslam Bodla, a candidate of PML(N).

 On 27 September 2018, Prime Minister Imran Khan appointed him as Federal Parliamentary Secretary for power.

 He was re-elected to the National Assembly from NA-146 Khanewal-III as an independent candidate in the 2024 Pakistani general election.
 He received 112,777 votes and defeated Aslam Bodla, a candidate of PML(N).